shimaore/esl/README.md

 The API methods return [Q promises](http://documentup.com/kriskowal/q/).
 If you are not using `call.sequence` make sure you return a promise for the `call` object at the end of your callbacks.

-If you need to collect data back from an API call:
+If you need to collect data back from an API call, use `this.body` in the next call:

         var outcome = call.sequence([
           function(){ this.api(cmd) }